Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Critical regime: localization and pullback weights

-\begin{remark} The output obtained in this section should be read as the critical counterpart of the uniform regime analyzed in Section~\ref{sec:fiber-analytic-objective}.
-There, the geometric stability of the fibers and the quantitative control of \(w_\theta\) allow the recomposition to be closed without critical cost.
-Here, by contrast, the loss of that stability near \(V_\theta\) forces one to work with a formulation localized on the level space and with a pullback weight on the input space.
+\begin{remark} The output obtained in this section is the critical counterpart of the uniform regime analyzed in Section~\ref{sec:fiber-analytic-objective}.
+There, the geometric stability of the fibers and the quantitative control of \(w_\theta\) allow the recomposition to close without critical cost.
+Here, instead, the loss of that stability near \(V_\theta\) forces one to work with a formulation localized in the level space and with a pullback weight on the input space.

 In particular, the critical regime does not represent a failure of the transfer mechanism, but rather a second structural mode of closure.
-Its distinctive feature is that the recomposition no longer yields, in general, a global unweighted estimate, but instead a localized and weighted output whose scope is governed by the singular profile of \(w_\theta\) near the critical set and by the window of exponents fixed above. \end{remark}
+Its distinctive feature is that the recomposition no longer produces, in general, a global unweighted estimate, but instead a localized and weighted output whose scope is governed by the singular profile of \(w_\theta\) near the critical set and by the exponent window fixed above. \end{remark}